SenonLi/SenVulkan/README.md

 		this descriptor layout defines the interfaces between shader stages and shader resources, with each resource bound through descriptorLayoutBinding.
 * 29. When a DescriptorPool is destroyed, all descriptor sets allocated from the pool are implicitly freed and become invalid;
 		Descriptor sets allocated from a given pool do not need to be freed before destroying that descriptor pool.
+* 30. Pipeline barriers are primarily used for synchronizing access to resources: making sure that an image was written to before it is read;
+		transition the layout of an image;
+		transfer queue family ownership when using VK_SHARING_MODE_EXCLUSIVE;
 *

 ### V++ / Debug